Learning the smoothness of noisy curves with application to online curve estimation: Empirical analysis

 The data are generated from the model \eqref{model_eq} using different settings for $X$, the distribution of $T$ and the variance of the noise, as well as for $\N0$ and $\N1$.
 For $X$, we consider three types of Gaussian processes: fractional Brownian motion (fBm) with constant Hurst parameter $H\in(0,1)$, fBm with piecewise constant Hurst parameter, and integrated fBm.
 In the later case, $X_t = \int_0^tW_H(s)ds$, where $W_H$ denotes a fBm with constant Hurst parameter $H$.
 The local regularity is constant for the first and the third type, and variable for the second.
 The third type is an example of $X$ with smooth trajectories.
 We identify the setting for $X$ by $s\in\{1,2,3\}$.
-A more detailed description of these processes, as well as plots of their trajectories, are provided in the Supplementary Material.
+A more detailed description of these processes, as well as plots of their trajectories, are provided in the Appendix.
 The number $M$ of measuring times of a curve is a Poisson random variable with expectation $\mu$, while for the measuring times $T$, we considered either a uniform distribution (identified by \texttt{unif}), or a deterministic equispaced grid (\texttt{equi}) on the range $[0, 1]$.
 For the noise, we considered the Gaussian distribution with both constant and variable variance.
 The cases are identified by $\sigma^2$ which could be a number or a list, respectively.
 The values of $\sigma^2$ are chosen in such a way that the variance ratio signal-to-noise remains almost unchanged.
 Thus, one simulation setting is defined by the $7$-tuple $(s, \N0, \N1, \mu, f, H, \sigma^2)$, with $f\in\{ \texttt{unif}, \texttt{equi} \}$ and $H$, the Hurst parameter, is a list in the case of fBm with piecewise constant local regularity.
-Below, we present the results for a few settings, complementary results are reported in the Supplement.
+Below, we present the results for a few settings, complementary results are reported in the Appendix.
 For each type of experiment, the reported results are obtained from 500 replications of the experiment.
+Our methodology is implemented in the \textbf{\textsf{R}} package \texttt{denoisr} available at { \url{https://github.com/StevenGolovkine/denoisr}}.

 Figure \ref{fig:set2H0} presents the results for the local regularity estimation for piecewise fbM with homoscedastic noise.
 The local estimations of $\HT$ are performed at $\T = 1/6, 1/2$ and $5/6$ which correspond to the middle of the interval for each regularity.
 The true values of $\HT$ are 0.4, 0.5 and 0.7, respectively.
 The results show a quite accurate estimator $\hHT$ and confirm the theoretical result on its concentration.
 Increasing either $\mu$ or $\N0$ improves the concentration.
 The results for \texttt{unif} and \texttt{equi} are quite similar.
 Figure \ref{fig:set3_H0} presents the estimation of $\ST$ for different settings $(3, \N0, 500, \mu, \texttt{equi}, 1.7, 0.005)$.
 As expected, our local regularity estimation approach also performs well for smooth trajectories.